 Here are 10 steps you can take this holiday season to help protect your heart:

-- Balance your diet with plenty of fruits and vegetables, whole grains, nuts and low-fat dairy products
+2. Add a healthy side: Balance your diet with plenty of fruits and vegetables, whole grains, nuts and low-fat dairy products

-- Before you sit down to a large holiday meal, have a high-protein snack to help prevent overeating
+3. Try a protein-packed snack: Before you sit down for a large holiday meal, have a high-protein snack to help prevent overeating

-- Limit alcohol intake to no more than two drinks per day for men and one drink per day for women
+7. Know your limits: Limit alcohol intake to no more than two drinks per day for men and one drink per day for women

 Starting at age 20, visit your doctor for heart-health screenings.
 Some of the screenings are probably things you’ve already been doing, like checking your blood pressure, cholesterol, weight and body mass index (BMI).

-If your doctor finds you have a problem, like high blood pressure, he or she will recommend steps you can take to manage it before you develop more serious issues.
-These steps may include a combination of lifestyle changes to:
+If your doctor finds you have a problem, or are at high risk of heart disease, they may recommend steps you can take to manage it before you develop more serious issues.
+These steps may include medication management or a combination of lifestyle changes to:

 - Lower blood pressure

 How often you need to follow up with your physician depends on your risk factors and overall health.

 Taking care of your heart preventively — not just during the holidays, but regularly — means you can take the necessary next steps to help your heart become healthier and stronger.